 A shareholder rights plan is a plan that generally results in the dilution of the percentage stock ownership of any party who attempts to take over control of a company without first obtaining the approval of its board of directors.
 Under the Rights Plan as originally drafted, if a stockholder acquires 15% or more of our common stock, the Rights Plan would be automatically triggered and we are obligated to grant additional stock to all stockholders other than the 15% stockholder.
-The effect of the Rights Plan being triggered would be to dilute the percentage ownership interest of the 15% stockholder.
+The effect of the Rights Plan being triggered would be to dilute the percentage ownership interest of the 15% stockholder and effectively increase the acquisition price payable by the 15% stockholder.
 The rationale behind the Rights Plan is to encourage potential acquirors to discuss potential acquisitions with us before undertaking hostile takeover bids.
 We would then be able to consider any offer which might result and decide whether accepting the offer is in the best interests of our stockholders.
 On October 10, 2001, the board of directors voted to amend the Rights Plan to increase the threshold for the automatic trigger to 20% or more of our common stock, allowing for the purchase of up to 20% of our common stock before the Rights Plan would be triggered.